 Ad, Tracking, and Malware Blocker

-I turned on the Block Content option under privacy settings and used the testing feature on ads-blocker.com.
-Unfortunately, CyberGhost failed the test.
-It succeeded in blocking a single pop-up, but all other on-page ads still showed up.
-I also tried it out on YouTube, and every video I watched still started with in-stream ads.
+I turned on the Block Content option under CyberGhost’s privacy settings and used the testing feature on ads-blocker.com.
+CyberGhost succeeded in blocking the banner ads and pop-ups.
+However, YouTube ads still got through.

 This feature is available for Android, Windows, and macOS.
 However, if you’re concerned about ads, I recommend using a dedicated service in addition to CyberGhost.
-It’s not a bad idea to turn it on since it protects you from malicious sites, but many ads will still make it through.
+It’s not a bad idea to turn this feature on since it protects you from malicious sites, but there are better ad blockers available.

 On desktop and mobile apps, you can set up CyberGhost to launch automatically when you connect to public WiFi.
 You can also set it to ask whether you want to connect to or ignore certain networks.
 WiFi hotspots are an easy target for hackers, so you’ll always want a VPN connected when using public connections.
 I found this feature really convenient because I didn’t need to worry about remembering to turn the app on; you’re protected no matter what.

-You'll find it under the Smart Rules section
+You’ll find the automatic WiFi protection under the Smart Rules section